munificent/game-programming-patterns/book/spatial-partition.markdown

         Removing objects is equally simple.
-You remove the object from its square and if the parent square's total count is now below the threshhold, you can collapse those subdivisions.
+You remove the object from its square and if the parent square's total count is now below the threshold, you can collapse those subdivisions.

      *  *Objects can be moved quickly.* This, of course, follows from the above.
         "Moving" an object is just an add and a remove, and both of those are